Resinder/Resinder/README.md

 ## Cybersecurity & Linux Enthusiast 🔒🐧

 I'm deeply passionate about cybersecurity, constantly exploring new methodologies and tools to fortify systems against emerging threats.
-Linux is my playground for robust system administration, automation, and security enhancement.
+Linux and LXC are my playground for robust system administration, automation, and secure container deployments.

 ## GitHub Stats 📈

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=resinder&show_icons=true&theme=dark)

-Let's connect and explore the exciting world of DevOps, cybersecurity, and artificial intelligence together!
+Let's connect and dive deep into the world of DevOps, cybersecurity, and artificial intelligence!